spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/clone-cluster-profile.md

 1. Log in to [Palette](https://console.spectrocloud.com).

-2. Navigate to the left **Main Menu** and click on **Profiles**.
+2. From the left **Main Menu**, click on **Profiles**.
 Palette displays a list of all the cluster profiles available to you, including cloned profiles.

 3. Deploy your application to a cluster using the cloned cluster profile.